tasesmuemils/100DaysOfCode/README.md

 # day 19 20.11.2017
 Started chapter 3.
 Functions, methods and objects.
 Getting around functions (something similar with Python).
 I understand standart functions, but I hope that book will go deeper on anonymous functions and function expressions.
 Also, I got email, that I am accepted to the Chingu's Winter Voyage session.
 Cant wait to start! :)

+# day 21 23.11.2017
+Learning Git/Github from @RainbowCoder tutorials.
+At the moment Github branches.